TamasNeumer/Ph03nix-InterviewPrep/Chapters/DataStructures/Knowledge.md

 ![](res/collection_overview.png)

 - The Collection interface just defines a set of methods (behaviour) that each of these Collection subtypes share.
+- Note that Maps are not part of the collection interface!
+- Do not confuse the Collection interface with the CollectionS utility class.

 **Methods to know**
 - `add​(E e)` / `addAll​(Collection<? extends E> c)`